Clamping Force in Injection Molding: Formula & Optimization Tips

 1. Projected Area of the Part (A)

-The projected area of the part is the primary factor in clamping force calculation since the molten plastic exerts pressure perpendicular to the mold's parting surface.
+The projected area of the part is the primary factor in tonnage calculation since the molten plastic exerts pressure perpendicular to the mold's parting surface.

-• Larger projected area → Higher clamping force required
+• Larger projected area → Higher mold clamp tonnage required

 • Multi-cavity molds significantly increase the projected area, requiring a higher clamping force